aziascreations/Brainfuck-Evolution/readme.md

 The goal of this project is to push the boundaries of what is achievable in Brainfuck while keeping [the spirit].

-Even though the language is Turing complete, it still lacks many important features that would allow it to be used like any other programming languages in/for common modern computing tasks. <i>(eg: I/O, OS API calls, Modularity, ...)</i>
+Even though the language is technically Turing complete, it still lacks many important features that would allow it to be used like any other programming languages in/for common modern computing tasks. <i>(eg: I/O, OS API calls, Modularity, ...)</i>

 [more stuff + git page]